Nurse practitioner: Israel

 As of November 2013, NPs were recognized legally in Israel.

 United States

 The most common path to becoming a nurse practitioner in the United States begins by earning a Bachelor of Science in Nursing (BSN) and passing the National Council Licensure Examination (NCLEX) to become an RN.
 One must then be accepted into and complete a Master of Science in Nursing (MSN) or Doctor of Nursing Practice (DNP) to gain additional nursing training in their specialty area.
 Finally, one must pass a national NP board certification exam.

 Salary

 The salary of an NP generally depends on the area of specialization, location, years of experience, and level of education.
 In 2022, the American Association of Nurse Practitioners (AANP) conducted a NP salary survey.
 The results revealed the reported median base salary among full-time NPs was $113,000.
-As of 2024, according to the U.S. Bureau of Labor Statistics, the median salary of NPs was $126,260.
+As of 2024, according to the US Bureau of Labor Statistics, the median salary of NPs was $126,260.